Headlands/Dark Sky Park news and events

 “This is a tremendous honor to be recognized for our unique approach in interpreting the night sky and offering unparalleled programming to our guests at the Headlands,” said Mary Stewart Adams, Dark Sky Park Program Director.
-“We consciously and consistently make an effort to come from a humanities-centered approach when teaching and entertaining about the night sky, rather than the more typical astronomical-minded angle.
+“We consciously and consistently make an effort to come from a humanities-centered approach when teaching and entertaining about the night sky, to demonstrate how the sciences and the humanities work together, rather than against each other as disciplines.
 Guests to our programs get the magic and mystery of the night sky while they observe celestial wonders from one of the most beautiful places anywhere: In a rugged wilderness in Northwest Michigan.”

 In May 2011, the Headlands became one of just 10 International Dark Sky Parks in the world at that time, joining the likes of vast, protected parkland in the U.S. desert areas and overseas in Hungary and Scotland.
 Since that time, numerous other regions of the United States and the world have applied for designation to the International Dark Sky Association in Tucson, Ariz., as more and more communities realize the importance of protecting the night sky from the harmful effects of light pollution.

 The fact that Emmet County Parks and Recreation has been a leader in that movement is a point of pride for Parks and Recreation Director Laurie Gaetano.